An amazing selection of resources of Law and Religious Studies. Suitable for KS3, KS4 and KS5.

 Exam Board: Eduqas

-This is a full lesson on the topic of the Community of Believers.
+This is a full lesson on the topic of Non-Cognitive and Analogical Approaches to Religious Language.
 This is designed for the Eduqas exam board but should suit other exam boards.
-This is for Paper 1A A Study of Religion: Christianity.
+This is for Paper 2 Philosophy of Religion.

 This lesson is designed to be taught across two or three separate lessons.
 It has starters and plenaries that allow it to easily be broken down into three lessons.